LukhazD/LukhazD/README.md

 [![My Skills](https://skillicons.dev/icons?i=appwrite,git,gitlab,sass,figma&theme=light)](https://skillicons.dev)

-Currently, I am working for [TecFin212](https://tecfin212.com/), particularly in test development with Artillery and Playwright.
-However, I have also participated in the development of the [Triple Gordo](https://dev-triplegordo.pagando.tech/iframes/game) lottery sales module on the [Pagando Kiosco](https://pagando.tech/landing) platform, as well as a series of drafts and projects present in [my portfolio](https://portfolio-three-lac-11.vercel.app/).
+I have worked for [TecFin212](https://tecfin212.com/), particularly in test development with Artillery and Playwright.
+However, I have also participated in the development of the [Triple Gordo](https://dev-triplegordo.pagando.tech/iframes/game) lottery sales module on the [Pagando Kiosco](https://pagando.tech/landing) platform.

 I am always looking to learn new technologies and practices that can improve my work.
 As such, I have ventured into areas such as Scrum, participating in planning and management tasks.
 I have also used tools such as Jira and Trello and have experience with the SCRUM framework.